MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/across-teams-overview.md

 The [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams offers the following features.

-### <a name="look-up-details-of-customers-vendors-and-other-contacts"></a>Look up details of customers, suppliers, and other contacts
+### <a name="look-up-details-of-customers-vendors-and-other-contacts"></a>Look up details of customers, vendors, and other contacts

-No matter where you are in Teams, you can look up details about customers, suppliers, and other [!INCLUDE [prod_short](includes/prod_short.md)] contacts.
+No matter where you are in Teams, you can look up details about customers, vendors, and other [!INCLUDE [prod_short](includes/prod_short.md)] contacts.
 This feature not only lets you view general information about contacts, but also gives access to interaction history, related documents, and more.

  [![Look up Business Central contacts from Teams command box.](media/teams-contacts-overview.png)](media/teams-contacts-overview.png#lightbox)